 Select Tulsa Youth Opera Students

-Please note: All students cast in Tosca must commit to the full Tulsa Youth Opera season (September 2025 – June 2026).
+Please note: All students cast in Spotlight on Opera at Tulsa Opera productions must commit to the full Tulsa Youth Opera season (September 2026 — June 2027).
 No exceptions.

 Who can be in Tulsa Youth Opera?